 Solution #7: PDU Set Size information correction by indicating the remaining PDU Set Size in RTP header extension,

 Solution #23: PDU Set Size and Over Provisioning in RTP HE for PDU Set Marking

+Default (Rel-18): Up to UPF implementation to handle any PDU Set Size inaccuracy

 In this paper, we analyse the range of inaccuracy in the PDU Set size resulting from the solutions.
 We also point out that the same causes of the inaccuracy in the PDU Set size information can cause inaccuracy in the data burst size information.
 Therefore, we propose to send a single LS on the accuracy of PDU Set size and data burst size to RAN2.